KEY FACTS

 This period saw a surge in advanced data analytics and increased automation.
 Drones take flight, revolutionizing track inspection and maintenance by accessing hard-to-reach areas such as bridges.
 This not only enhances infrastructure safety but also protects employees.
 Light Detection and Ranging (LIDAR) technology began creating precise 3D models of the track environment, helping to find track geometry issues and other structural problems.

 Since 2015, the freight rail industry has undergone a technological revolution driven by rapid advancements in data analytics, Internet of Things (IoT) integration and predictive maintenance systems.
-As these technologies have allowed for more efficient data processing, storage and sharing, railroads have fine-tuned their existing technologies while developing and implementing more advanced solutions, including through AI.
+As these technologies have allowed for more efficient data processing, storage and sharing, railroads have fine-tuned their existing technologies while developing and implementing more advanced solutions, including through Artificial Intelligence.
 It was also during this time that PTC became interoperable, meaning different railroad systems could seamlessly communicate and operate together using the technology.

 MxV Rail, an AAR subsidiary in Pueblo, Colorado, is at the forefront of developing and testing many of these safety technologies.
 Recently moving its multi-campus operations, the team completed a new loop track for the renowned Facility for Accelerated Service Testing (FAST®).
 This state-of-the-art facility is at the forefront of rail research, gathering essential data for over 30 annual experiments.
 Supported by the Strategic Research Initiative (SRI), MxV Rail drives innovation across infrastructure, mechanical and operations systems in the rail industry from inception to deployment.